ReDetection/vkradio/README.md

 * share link to the VK.com status, twitter, other social networks?
 * share currently playing track to the music status field in VK.com
 * what's with last.fm? maybe player.vas3k.ru will notify last.fm if user is logged in there?
+* should process errors from parse.com and vkontakte
+* playlists support
+* count listeners?
+* change url in omnibox to follow page purpose
+* remove radiosearch from the main page?

 ## Thanks